Archive for the ‘Spain’ Category

 Organic viticulture and wine making since day 1; certified organic since 1995.

-This wine, Casar de Valdaiga, is 100% Mencia grape varietal and enjoys 30-60 days of skin contact depending on vintage.
+This wine, Casar de Valdaiga, is 100% Mencia grape variety and enjoys 30-60 days of skin contact depending on vintage.
 Fermentation is spontaneous and in steel.
 Maturation is carried forth in both steel and cement for 18 months..

 Now for the juice: Please, remember to serve young red wines at the correct temperature – around 14-15C (59-61F)..please… let them warm naturally in the glass..